salesforcecli/plugin-data/messages/data.create.file.md

 - Give the file a different filename after it's uploaded to the org with alias "my-scratch":

-  <%= config.bin %> <%= command.id %> --file resources/astro.png --name AstroOnABoat.png --target-org my-scratch
+  <%= config.bin %> <%= command.id %> --file resources/astro.png --title AstroOnABoat.png --target-org my-scratch

 - Attach the file to a record in the org: